Conjunctions Lesson Plans: Creative Teaching Strategies

 After students know two types of conjunctions, I typically start with grammar manipulations.
 If you don’t know what grammar manipulatives are, they are little pieces that students can manipulate.
 You can create these words to manipulate, put them on little squares, and cut them out.
 (You can laminate the grammar manipulatives, but I prefer cardstock.
 Some teachers put them on blocks.)

 At this point, we have listed, studied, written, and practiced coordinating and correlative conjunctions.
+As you add different types of conjunctions, be sure to use the domain-specific vocabulary in lessons.

 Conjunctive adverbs are important pieces for understanding semicolon use.
 Teaching conjunctive adverbs is part of sentence structure lessons.